2009-Nissan-Cube/About-This-Hack/README.md

 @MDNich for helping out a ton with features, code, and generally being a nice person.
 Thanks a million! <br>
 @BenSova for being awesome, providing some of the commands, and helping me debug a lot. <br>
 @moosethegoose2213 for inspiring the project with his own awesome creation, Hedgefetch. <br>
-@MykolaG for suggesting the awesomesauce server icon.
+@MykolaG for suggesting the awesomesauce server icon. <br>
 The internet for helping me with a lot of the code.

 # Contact